In this guide, we intend to teach you How To Install Postman on Centos 7.

 cp ~/.local/share/applications/Postman.desktop ~/Desktop/

-Right-click on the created shortcut of Postman on Desktop and select the “Allow launching” option.
+Right-click on the created shortcut of Postman on the Desktop and select the “Allow launching” option.

 You can also start it from the Application launcher by searching the name of this API testing tool.